Cantonese Wikipedia: ISO code

 At the time of establishment, there was no ISO code for Cantonese.
 Thus, zh-yue was used as the domain.
 However, some did not like the idea, as Yue is the Mandarin name of Cantonese.
-The native name is Yuet.
+The native transliteration is Yuet.
 Cantonese preserves entering tone while Mandarin does not.
 Some suggested using Cantonese instead, but zh-yue was chosen as the final domain name.

 The ISO code for Cantonese is yue.
 Using the ISO code instead of current domain has been submitted as a proposal to Wikimedia, but as of yet, no action has been taken to implement this change.